PridaLab/DeepSup_manifolds/README.md

 - **dimensionality_utils**: multiple tools used to quantify the intrinsic dimensionality of the neural representation.
 - **decoders**: includes different decoder classes as well as functions to decode behavioral functions from neural data and neural manifolds.
 - **simulations**: contains the main Class to generate a statistical model that relates single cell tuning properties to neural manifold geometrical characteristics.

+## Citation

+If you use this code or data in your research, please cite our paper:

+**"Cell-type-specific manifold analysis discloses independent geometric transformations in the hippocampal spatial code."**
+Authors: Julio Esparza, et al.
+Journal: *[Neuron, Volume, Pages, Year]*
+DOI: [Insert DOI]

+## License

+This project is licensed under the GPL-3.0 License.
+See the [`LICENSE`](LICENSE) file for details.

+## Contact

+For questions, data requests, or collaboration inquiries, please reach out to:
+**Julio Esparza**
+Email: **julioesparzaibanez@gmail.com**